CleverCloud/documentation/content/doc/addons/keycloak.md

 - Export and Import
 - Support and Maintenance

-Keyclaok on Clever Cloud will allow your team to effortlessly set up a tailored authentication and access management solution, that can be adjusted to your needs and workloads.
+Keycloak on Clever Cloud will allow your team to effortlessly set up a tailored authentication and access management solution, that can be adjusted to your needs and workloads.
 We also provide expertizing with our partner [*Please Open-it*](https://please-open.it/) in case of needs.

 ## A specific use?
 Going further with Please Open-it!
+The Clever Cloud Keycloak add-on is an efficient and affordable service to fit the most common needs.
+However, realizing how central and criticial authentication needs are for companies, we decided to tackle the issue and recommend expert advice for the most complex and loaded systems.

-[*Please Open-it*](https://please-open.it/) is not only an expertized company helping us to build a great add-on.
-They have years of experience in authentication and access management, and they are used to help companies configure and architect their tools.
+[*Please Open-it*](https://please-open.it/) are not only the Keycloak experts who helped us building a great add-on.
+They have years of experience in authentication and access management, and are here to help architect and configure complex authentication projects.
+[Contact them directly for more information](mailto:sales@clever-cloud.com)__.

-Realizing how central such tooling needs for companies.
-We decided to tackle the need and provide expert advice and help as demand for the most complex and loaded systems.

-With [*Please Open-it*](https://please-open.it/), we are proud to provide an efficient and affordable service to fit the most common needs.
-However, you may need to address the most complex and specific use case!
-__[*Please Open-it*](https://please-open.it/) provide Keycloak expertise on demand.
-[Reach us for more information](mailto:sales@clever-cloud.com)__.

 ## How it works?
-When you subscribe to the Keyckloak add-on, we automatically set a Java instance based on a preconfigured Keycloak release built-in with our partner [*Please Open-it*](https://please-open.it/).
-It comes with the required PostgreSQL database and an FSBucket used for themes, plugging, and import or export.
+When you subscribe to the Keycloak add-on, we automatically deploy a Java instance with Keycloak pre-loaded and configured.
+We also deploy the required PostgreSQL database and an FSBucket used for themes, pluggins and import/export storage needs.

-We have chosen to let you see and manage these companion add-ons in the Console so that you can adjust them to your needs.
-You can change their settings and use the Clever Cloud ability to migrate from an XS-flavored database to another one if required.
-However, we thought the basic setup to power the most common usage.
-It should be able to handle millions of simultaneous connections and suits a majority of needs.

-> You can also activate auto-scalability (horizontal and/or vertical scaling)

 By default, Keycloak on Clever Cloud comes with small-sized add-ons:
 - Java 17: XS
 - PostgreSQL: XS Tiny Space
 - FSBucket

+We have sized those resources to power the most common usage.
+It should be able to handle millions of simultaneous connections and suits a majority of needs.You can manage and adjust these resources directly in the Console to fit your needs.
+You can for example change their settings, migrate from an XS-flavored database to another if required, etc. Please note that this is a feature available in the Tech Preview and may change in the future.

+> You can also activate auto-scalability (horizontal and/or vertical scaling)

 ## Create Keycloak add-on
 ### Web Console